Gaining Trust in Your ESG Data Is a Material Issue

 Materiality for investors continues to deepen as they seek more transparency into non-traditional metrics.
 Although investors are seeking quantitative data, qualitative data for them is also materially relevant.
 Likewise, institutional investors evaluate non-financial ESG information in different contexts for their investment decision-making.

 As companies try to balance these two agendas, ESG shareholders are also seeking auditor assurance with released data.
-However, assessing this data is not currently under the regulatory scope of auditors, and even if it was, challenges exist in verifying non-financial information because non-financial data is unstructured and unstandardised.
+However, assessing this data is not currently under the regulatory scope of auditors, and even if it was, challenges exist in verifying non-financial information because non-financial data is unstructured and unstandardized.
 Even though shareholders are valuing public companies using unassured non-financial data, significant risk exists for sharing inaccurate information.
-Gathering it requires more organisational data wrangling and, thus, increased levels of internal controls.
-To prepare glossy, investment-grade data, organisations need to have integrated ESG data management policies rooted into their operations.
+Gathering it requires more organizational data wrangling and, thus, increased levels of internal controls.
+To prepare glossy, investment-grade data, organizations need to have integrated ESG data management policies rooted into their operations.

 Tying ESG data together demands a rethink

-As organisations try to keep up with shareholders’ appetite for data using these frameworks, they’re also at different stages in assimilating ESG standards into their data and broader business strategies.
+As organizations try to keep up with shareholders’ appetite for data using these frameworks, they’re also at different stages in assimilating ESG standards into their data and broader business strategies.

 According to an Audit Analytics data, companies that reported material weaknesses in 2019 experienced the following average drops in stock value: